ganko-pi/ores-test/README.txt

-This datapack was created to analyze the height distribution of ores.
+This is a datapack for Minecraft 1.17 and newer.
+It was created to analyze the height distribution of ores.

 How to use:
 All blocks which should be checked must be in the inventory.